 Please park at Stanton Drew Village Hall, Sandy Lane BS39 4EL, and arrive 10 minutes before your tour starts.
 Your guide will meet you there.

 Before You Go

-Prices and Opening Times: A £1 entrance fee is charged by the landowner for the Stone Circles and access is at his direction.
-View details.
+Prices and Opening Times: A £1 entrance fee is charged by the landowner for the Stone Circles and access is at his discretion.

-Parking: There is limited parking for the circles at the entrance to the stones field.
-Further parking for the cove can be found adjacent to The Druids Arms.
+Parking: There is limited free parking at the entrance to the stones field.
+Further free parking for the cove can be found adjacent to The Druids Arms.

 School Visits/Large Groups: The village has narrow roads that may not be suitable for large coaches.

 Dogs: Farm livestock is likely to be present in the stone circle field therefore no dogs are allowed.

 Please be aware: English Heritage does not permit drone flying from or over sites in our care, except by contractors or partners undertaking flights for a specific purpose, who satisfy stringent CAA criteria, have the correct insurances and permissions, and are operating under controlled conditions.

 Use the information panels provided to locate the Great Circle and the two smaller circles to the North East and South West.